Rules

 1. Reporting Match Results

 1. Each team validates the scorecard.
-The home team captain will be responsible for inputting the scores at MDTGolf.com.
+The home team captain or designee will be responsible for inputting the scores at MDTGolf.com.

 2. If no scores are submitted by Thursday at Noon, the visiting team will receive 25 points, the home team will receive 0 points.